biao-c13/projectCompiler/README.md

 *------------------------------------------------------------------
 //end Grammar Fool

-This language is an object-oriented extension of functional language:
+This language is an object-oriented language, extension of functional language:

 1)It is possible to declare classes and subclasses.
 2)Classes contain